jomjol/AI-on-the-edge-device-docs/docs/Configuration.md

-If you where using the Version 1 of the watermeter you can easily transfer the configuration to the new system by following the steps in this [migration description](outdated--Migrate-Old-Config-To-New-Config.md)
+If you where using the Version 1 of the water meter you can easily transfer the configuration to the new system by following the steps in this [migration description](outdated--Migrate-Old-Config-To-New-Config.md)